-Are chickens mammals?
-Some may respond, “that’s simple stuff.”
-Yes, it is.
-However, having the effort to know the small things about your chickens helps you understand them better.
-What are the characteristics of mammals, and how do you take better care of them?
-You’ll be able to get helpful information to help flock owners raise them better.
+“Do you think chickens are mammals?
+Some may respond, “That’s simple stuff – they’re not.”
+However, making the effort to know the small things about your chickens helps you understand them better. and you’ll be able to get helpful information to help flock owners raise them better.

 This article will cover

 - In What Class do Chickens Belong?

 Mammals are relatively famous in the list of classification for animals as it includes the most intelligent species, humans.
 Creatures from the class Mammalia are a group of vertebrate animals, meaning having a backbone.

 The most notable feature for mammals is their process of feeding their young ones milk.
 These animals have a unique feature called “mammary glands,” which is also the inspiration for the name of the class, which is Mammalia.

 The more modern term mammal is from its scientific name Mammalia.
 This word was coined by a scientist named Carl Linnaeus, which you may have heard at school when you were younger.